davidgriesel/03_streaming_service_database_queries/README.md

 </table>
 <br>

+### 5. Regional Sales Performance and Customer Numbers
-5. The Asia-Pacific region emerged as the clear leader ¤26 468 in sales and 235 customers, while Latin America performed the worst selling ¤8 096 from 73 customers.
+The Asia-Pacific region emerged as the clear leader ¤26 468 in sales and 235 customers, while Latin America performed the worst selling ¤8 096 from 73 customers.
 <table>
 <tr>
 <td align="center" valign="top" width="100%">